 - Each student will participate in a group presentation of a specific theme from the course.

 - Each student will write an op-ed on a theme from the course, which relates to contemporary events.
 Each student will receive detailed feedback on the op-ed.

 - Each student will develop a project proposal on a given theme from the course.
 Each student will receive feedback from one other student on this project proposal.

 The course ends with an oral exam.
 The students will first present one of their course works, then central themes from the course will be discussed with the examiners.
 The length of the exam is 20-25 minutes.

-To view the curriculum for BHIS2001 International Peace, please search here.
-Do notice that the curriculum might not be ready until a few weeks prior to the official semester start.
+To view the course material for BHIS2001 International Peace, please search here.
+Do notice that the overview might not be available until a few weeks before the official semester start.

 Knowledge (upon completion of the course, the student will):

 - Central concepts within the study of international peace

 - The main developments in liberal internationalism, from the League of Nations to the United Nations

 - Leading peace actors, how they worked, their accomplishments and the challenges they faced